Nowra Bridge: Description

 The bridge was designed by American engineer Charles Shaler Smith and is considered to be of local historical significance.
 The bridge was completed in 1881 and is built from wrought iron with a steel approach span.
 The bridge had a timber deck for 100 years until in 1981 reinforced concrete was laid over steel Armco decking.
 The pairs of cast iron piers are original and were supplied locally by the Atlas Foundry, Sydney.
 It was the largest bridge project in New South Wales prior to the 1889 Hawkesbury River Railway Bridge.
 Its full length is 342 m.

-The two-lane bridge currently carries southbound traffic only.
-A newer concrete three-lane bridge opened in 1981 carries northbound traffic on the Princes Highway.
+Second bridge

+In December 1981, a three lane concrete bridge opened to the west of the original bridge.
+It carried northbound traffic with the original bridge reconfigured to carry southbound traffic.

-Replacement bridge
+Third bridge

-In August 2019 Infrastructure Australia approved the construction of a new four-lane bridge immediately to the west (upriver) of the existing bridges.
-This new bridge would become the new crossing for northbound traffic.
-The existing northbound bridge would be converted for southbound traffic, allowing the bridge built in 1881 to be re-purposed as a pedestrian and cycle bridge.
-The replacement bridge is expected to cost 342 million; with funding to be shared between the Commonwealth and New South Wales governments, and the private sector.
-Work commenced in early 2020 and is expected to be completed in 2024.
+In August 2019 Infrastructure Australia approved the construction of a new four-lane bridge immediately to the west of the existing bridges.
+The new bridge will become the new crossing for northbound traffic.
+The existing northbound bridge will be converted for southbound traffic, allowing the bridge built in 1881 to be re-purposed as a pedestrian and cycle bridge.
+Funding to be shared between the Federal and New South Wales governments.
+Fulton Hogan commenced work in early 2020 and is expected to be completed in 2024.
+In February 2023 the new bridge opened, initially carrying traffic in both directions while the 1981 built bridge is refurbished.